V4 vs GF Engineered Wood Flooring

 The clearest decision rule we use when advising customers is this:

-• Specific V4 design (Urban Nature, Deco walnut, Tundra Chevron, Tundra XL Herringbone) is the brief?
+- Specific V4 design (Deco walnut, Tundra Chevron, Driftwood extra-long plank, Deco coloured herringbone) is the brief?
 V4.
 The look is not directly substitutable from GF.

 See them side by side at our Altrincham showroom